nrochard/mangaApp_Ionic/README.md

 # mangaApp_Ionic
-A project about the creation of an mobiles's application to search information about manga.
+A project about the creation of an english application to search information about manga.
 _Powered by JavaScript and [Ionic](https://ionicframework.com/docs).

 ![alt text](https://github.com/nrochard/mangaApp_Ionic/blob/master/img/bg.jpg)

 ## What it does

-In this application you :
+In this application you can :

 - Choose between 4 types of results : manga, anime, person or character
 - Tap in the searchbar a name